PHP-FFMpeg/PHP-FFMpeg/.github/ISSUE_TEMPLATE.md

 | -------------- | ---
 | Bug?           | no
 | New Feature?   | no
-| Version Used   | Specific tag or commit sha
+| Version used   | Specific tag or commit sha
-| FFmpeg Version | FFmpeg or AVConv and version
+| FFMpeg version | FFmpeg or AVConv and version
 | OS             | Your OS and version

 #### Actual Behavior